Representation of the inverse of a frame multiplier

-The result on Riesz multipliers has opened the following questions: \begin{quote} [{$\bf Q1$}] {\em Are there other invertible multipliers whose inverses can be written as multipliers?
-Can we represent them by inverting the symbols? } \end{quote}
+The result on Riesz multipliers has opened the following questions: \begin{quote} [{$\bf Q1$}] {\em Are there other invertible frame multipliers $M_{m,\Phi,\Psi}$ whose inverses can be represented using the inverted symbol $1/m$ and appropriate dual frames of $\Phi$ and $\Psi$?\\ } \end{quote}

 \begin{quote} [{$\bf Q2$}] {\em Are there other invertible frame multipliers $M_{m,\Phi,\Psi}$ whose inverses can be written as $M_{1/m,\widetilde{\Psi},\widetilde{\Phi}}$ using the canonical duals }? \end{quote}